natepiano/bevy_brp_extras/README.md

 # bevy_brp_extras

-Extra BRP (Bevy Remote Protocol) methods for Bevy applications.
-This crate provides additional remote control capabilities that can be optionally added to any Bevy app.
+bevy_brp_extras does two things
+1. Configures your app for bevy remote protocol (BRP)
+2. Adds additional methods that can be used with BRP

 ## Features